JiviteshDebata/CSCI-739.01/Readme.md

 ## Environment and Setup

 - The simulator used is Carla .
-Self built files are added to git ignore to save space on every distribution .
-Meanwhile the realease maybe used internally or linked here.
+Self built files are added to git ignore to save space on every distribution .Meanwhile the realease maybe used internally or linked here.
 - Python , jyupiter notebooks and a conda environment is used to self contain most dependancies
-- Unreal engine code is heavily used for modification and usage.
-C++ and blueprint basics are used in the project for ease of life when carla doesn't have direct functionality
+- Carla Unreal Engine code is not uploaded anymore .
+Instead just the modifications in the python api are done.
+Since this is just a framework actual code would be present in experiments.
+Visual Structure is in Project Structure Overview.drawio

 ## WIP

 - requirements.txt
-- gitignore